 Welcome to WeatherSpork, the strategic all-purpose weather planning app for aviators at all experience levels.
-WeatherSpork offers an inexpensive multi-faceted approach to uniquely blend online weather guidance along with aviation weather education.
-Beautifully implemented whether you are using your laptop, desktop or portable devices.
-It was designed from the ground up by two seasoned flight instructors and provides high-resolution weather guidance to complement the applications you normally use in the cockpit while teaching you how to use successfully interpret that guidance.
+WeatherSpork offers an inexpensive, mission-oriented and multi-faceted approach to uniquely blend online weather guidance along with aviation weather education.
+It is beautifully implemented whether you are using the applications on your laptop, desktop or portable devices.
+WeatherSpork was proudly designed from the ground up by two seasoned flight instructors and provides high-resolution weather guidance to complement the apps you normally use in the cockpit while teaching you how to successfully interpret that guidance.
 At the moment, WeatherSpork is the most useful for pilots flying within the United States (lower 48).
 Click here to see what other WeatherSpork users are raving about!

 WeatherSpork is a companion app to the very popular website, AvWxWorkshops.com.
 For less than 22¢ per day, you can register right now through our exclusive partner, AvWxWorkshops.com, to gain seamless access to the WeatherSpork app, the best online source for aviation weather and education.
 Already a member of AvWxWorkshops.com?
 Simply use your AvWxWorkshops.com email address and password to login to WeatherSpork using your Internet browser (Google Chrome is recommended) or you can download the app on your Apple or Android devices and login.

 Weather guidance at your fingertips

 While weather is quite complex at times, at WeatherSpork our vision is to provide pilots with high-resolution weather guidance using visualization techniques that makes preflight weather planning simple.
 WeatherSpork has an elegant design and that means it will only take you a few minutes to harness it’s power.
 To that end, WeatherSpork will allow you to identify hazardous weather better in time and space than any other single application on the market while gaining the most utility from your aircraft.
 If you are flying in the United States (lower 48), WeatherSpork will be best online source for aviation weather.

 Weather education at your fingertips